signalapp/Signal-Desktop/README.md

 - _Windows:_ You can find the most recent build here: https://updates.signal.org/desktop/beta.yml
 - _Mac:_ You can find the most recent build here: https://updates.signal.org/desktop/beta-mac.yml
-- _Linux:_ same instructions as above, but run `apt-get signal-desktop-beta` instead
+- _Linux:_ same instructions as the production install steps linked above, but run `apt-get signal-desktop-beta` instead

 ## Got a question?